rdtproject/JPA-SandBox/README.md

 - Consistency.
 Keeping system in the consistent state, independently if the transaction succeeds or fails.
 - Isolation.
 How parallel transactions are independent from each other.
 Also in what scope changes made by one transaction are visible to the other transactions
 - Durability.
 If transaction succeeds, its results should be permanent (persisted).

+### Dirty, phantom, non repeatable reads
+- Dirty read.
+Transaction B is reading value modified by transaction A, before A is commited.
+In case A fails, it will rollback its modified value but B will not know about it.
+- Non repeatable read.
+When I am reading twice the same value during transaction each time I am getting different results (as another transactions changed the value in the meantime).